-I was playing Monopoly with my son this week.
+I was playing Monopoly with my son.
 He wants to beat me at a strategy game so bad.
 About mid game, he is winning.
 His roles are unbelievably lucky and I land on his big properties every time.
 I get to a place in the game where I am almost out of cash and I finally land on the property I need.
 If I buy it, it might win the game in the long term.
 However in the short term, I will be out of cash and one roll away from losing the whole game.
 I have a decision to make, play to possibly win or try not to loose.

 I think it is easy to play life not to lose.
 Don’t stand out too much.
 Do what is expected.
 Play it safe.
 However in our safe life, we aspire to be the risk taker.
 We know deep inside doing something significant in obedience to God or to serve or give until it hurts requires tremendous risk.
 There are no guarantees or risk free options.
 It will require faith at another level.